National Programmes of Action for Pollution Prevention

 The objectives of an NPA are to:

-- Implement a long-term iterative process that feeds into national development plans and priorities;
+- Implement a long-term planning process to address pollution by integrating required actions into national development plans and strategies;

-- Improve the effectiveness of existing action plans;
+- Improve the effectiveness of existing pollution action plans and planning processes;

-- Raise awareness and understanding of the value, benefits and vulnerability of strategic coastal and marine environments.
+- Raise awareness and understanding of the value, benefits and vulnerability of coastal and marine environments.

 - Belize: NPA

 - Saint Lucia: NPA (Appendices: 1-9, 10 and 11-13)

 - Trinidad and Tobago